alex-ball/bathbib/csl/README.md

     series and session (e.g. ‘Bills | 1987/88’) or `genre` for the type (e.g.
     ‘Cm.’) and `number` for the printing.

-  - For legal cases, only approximate support is possible.
+  - For legal cases, only approximate support is possible, especially now that Harvard (Bath) has introduced its own unique style.
+There are four
+    variations:

+      - If you supply ‘OJ’ as the value of `container-title`, you will get the special format for cases reported in the EU Official Journal.

+      - If you supply `collection-title` (court), `number` (case number) and `container-title` (reporting journal), you will get the legal case format introduced in 2024.
+Use `volume`, `issue` and `page` for pinpointing within the reporting journal.

+      - If you supply `collection-title` (reporting journal) and `number` (case number) but no `container-title`, you will the get the formatting for a Judgment of the European Court of Justice, with the `number` in parentheses between the `title` and the year.

+      - Otherwise, supply `collection-title` (reporting journal) and `page` (first page) to get a format similar to the standard neutral reference.
         The year will be shown in square brackets unless `volume` is given, in which case it will be in parentheses.
-If you supply a number, it will be shown after the title in parentheses and the whole reference will be formatted as if for a Judgment of the European Court of Justice.
-You should normally supply the reporting journal in `collection-title` with the first `page`.
-For cases reported in the EU Official Journal, put ‘OJ’ in `container-title` instead, and OJ-specific formatting will be used.

 ## Testing the style